 I have even used it to keep parents updated on student behavior.
 Their child had to send a daily video saying how the day went and why.
 It made the students more accountable for their choices at school and parents were hearing how the day went from their own child.
 All posts are approved by the teacher."

 While there are paid options with extra tools, the "free forever" version of Seesaw is still very useful.

-Flipgrid offers some amazing opportunities for students not only to colloborate with their own classmates, but with students around the world.
+Flipgrid offers some amazing opportunities for 3rd, 4th, and 5th grade students not only to colloborate with their own classmates, but with students around the world.

 Nearpod is a tool you can use to create interactive lessons for your students.
 You can create your own interactive presentations (with things like polls, virtual field trips, open ended questions, etc.) or you can customize already created lessons in Nearpod's library of lessons - some free, some paid.

 You can monitor students during the lessons to make sure they are on task.

 Epic is an online library with thousands of books for elementary aged kids (Kindergarten - 5th grade).
 While parents have to pay for access, teachers and librarians get free access for their classrooms after their educator status has been verified.